-And they were very good at warming me up with the manipulation in the massage and putting me on some weight bearing things.
-But a lot of it was just get motion to the knee.
+And they were very good at warming me up with the manipulation in the massage and putting me on some weight-bearing things.
+But a lot of it was just getting motion to the knee.

 Do I tell the clinic about my secret weapon?

 So Mary, my wife and I made a decision that we weren’t going to tell the surgeon and we weren’t going to tell the PT people that I was using the X10.
 Because we didn’t want anyone to say, well you did that and that’s why this didn’t work.
 Or well, if you’re doing that, then you’re not going to get our care.
 We just figured they didn’t need to know.
 I loved the X10.
 It was working for me.
 So I just kind of didn’t make it a big deal to anyone.
 I did it behind the scenes, but I would go to PT and they were seeing these phenomenal changes in my knee going from 90º to 110º.
 I don’t care how they viewed it, but they thought they were doing really wonderful work.
 And I was glad that I was doing both, but the X10 was doing it and they would say, why, gosh, we got you to 110º today.
 And I’m like, yeah, well I’m at 115º now on the X10.

 So anyway, to go back to the start with the X10, Here’s how we want you to do it.
 Don’t go fast, just take your time.
 But do try to get a little bit of progress each day and with each workout.
 And I was religious with my work out on the X10.
 And to the point where I loved them.
 I mean, I looked forward to them because it really did, it loosened me.
 I would come home from work and my knee had been tight all day.
 Really, you’re stuck at work, you can’t get up and move around as much.